hemilabs/heminetwork/CONTRIBUTING.md

 We maintain a [CHANGELOG.md](CHANGELOG.md) for all notable changes.
 Update it in the same pull request as your change.

+Pull requests are automatically labeled based on changelog status:

+- **`changelog: required`** - Added by default when no changelog entry is detected
+- **`changelog: done`** - Automatically applied when `CHANGELOG.md` is updated
+- **`changelog: skip`** - Only for internal changes invisible to users (CI/build scripts, test fixes, minor typos in non-user docs).
+Most changes affecting code behavior, APIs, or user-facing features require changelog entries.

 Follow the [Keep a Changelog](https://keepachangelog.com/en/1.1.0/) style:

 - **Breaking changes** - Breaking changes that may need attention